Maurizio Mian

-Maurizio Mian (born 25 March 1956) is an Italian entrepreneur and pharmaceutical heir who is the CEO of The Gunther Corporation.
-A noted eccentric, Mian has often used his dog Gunther as a figurehead for his investments in sports clubs, property and media.
-For publicity purposes Mian promulgated a long-running urban legend of his fabulously wealthy dynasty of German shepherd dogs, all called Gunther.
+Maurizio Mian (born 25 March 1956) is an Italian entrepreneur, pharmaceutical heir and CEO of The Gunther Corporation.
+Mian has often used his dog Gunther as a figurehead for his investments in sports clubs, property and media.
+For publicity purposes Mian promulgated a long running urban legend of his dynasty of German Shepherd dogs, all called Gunther.
 The Gunther dogs frequently appear on published lists of the world's wealthiest animals.

 Sports investment

 In June 1993, La Stampa reported that the CentroMatic Prato (it) professional Italian Volleyball League club had been purchased by Gunther IV.
 However the club sold all its players and went bankrupt after finishing the next season in last place.

 On 8 March 1995, (International Women's Day) Gunther IV became honorary president of ACF Agliana, a leading Serie A (women's football) club.
 It was reported that his foundation had bought the club after carefully researching other opportunities.
 Agliana won the 1994–95 league title by five points from rivals Torres.

 Gunther IV sensationally resigned as Agliana president in June 1995, after his handlers took exception to team captain Carolina Morace kissing controversialist politician Vittorio Sgarbi during a segment of the Il processo di Biscardi television programme.
 The decision drew a withering response from Morace.
 The Agliana management swiftly broke off their connection with the Gunther Group, remarking: "these people have only one interest, that of advertising themselves".

 Before the 1995–96 season, the Gunther Group instead sponsored Agliana's rivals Verona CF. The club became known as "Verona Gunther" and undertook an extensive recruitment drive, which included Italy women's national football team players Stefania Antonini, Manuela Tesse, Raffaella Salmaso, Adele Marsiletti and Florinda Ciardi.
 Surprisingly Carolina Morace also agreed to join the team.

 Verona won the league and Sue Lopez characterised the ownership situation as: "Verona Gunther, who won the Italian Women's Championship in 1996, are sponsored by a group of pharmaceutical companies.
-For publicity purposes they appointed a dog, a German shepherd called Gunther IV, as 'president' of the club and he attends all matches as the 'club's benefactor'."
+For publicity purposes they appointed a dog, a German Shepherd called Gunther IV, as 'president' of the club and he attends all matches as the 'club's benefactor'."
 A report in Die Tageszeitung was less charitable: "A fraudulent German shepherd haunts Italy's women's football and cannot get away from national player Morace".